-We normally don’t think of our savings account as a war chest, but as you approach retirement it might be a good idea to put a little more energy into your rainy-day funds.
+We normally don’t think of our savings account as a war chest, but as you approach retirement it might be a good idea to put a little more energy into your financial war chest funds.

 Some folks likely made this realization near the end of last year when the stock market suffered a ‘mini-crash,’ which led to many retirement funds taking a big hit to their value.
 The unknown circumstances that come with investments are exactly why Morris Financial Concepts advises their clients to maintain a financial war chest, especially if they are retired or approaching retirement.

 What exactly is a financial war chest?

 By definition, a war chest is a reserve of funds used for going to war.
 If your investments fall through, the stock market crashes or another unknown financial burden comes your way when approaching retirement, you can find a financial war chest with enough funds to help you get by to be a lifesaver.
 Building a war chest full of safe assets will help to keep you financially sound through any fund related hardships coming your way.

 A wealth advisor knows that it is extremely difficult to predict the health of the stock market when nearing your retirement.
 In another five to ten years, the market might not be where it is now, forcing you to retire into an unhealthy stock market and sell risky assets at the wrong time.
 To avoid the timing issue many face when nearing retirement, those in the financial industry suggest building a war chest of safe assets that could last you at least five years, giving the riskier assets time to recover.

 Building your war chest in advance can bring peace of mind to those who are retiring when the market is in a bad place.
 During this time, you can always pull funds from your war chest and refill when the market is back on an upward swing.
 It took less than five years for the S&P 500 to recover from the depths of the great recession in 2009, and those who had a significant war chest were not forced to sell their stock positions at a low price.